Narasinha Dutt College

 Narasinha Dutt College is an undergraduate college in Howrah, West Bengal, India.
 Established in 1924, it claims to be the oldest college in Howrah district.
 It is affiliated with the University of Calcutta.

 History

 Narasinha Dutt College was established in July 1924 in the home of I. R. Belilious, at Howrah.
 It started with seven teachers and 124 students.
 The initiative in this regard was taken by Late Suranjan Dutta, the second son of Late Narasinha Dutta.
 The College started with Motilal Chatterjee as Principal and renowned scholar Jnanendranath Sen as Vice-Principal.
 Later on Prof. Sen became the Principal and remained in office for a long time to play the role of the architect of the college.
 Haripada Bharati also served as principal of the college.

 With the passage of time, new building came to be erected, enrolment of students steadily picked up and fourteen honours courses were opened.
 The Morning Shift is exclusively for girls, the Evening Shift exclusively for boys and the Day Shift is Co-educational.

-Departments
+Departments and courses

+The college offers different undergraduate and postgraduate courses and aims at imparting education to the undergraduates of lower- and middle-class people of Howrah and its adjoining areas.